Reasons why your website needs to be GDPR compliant

 Data subjects as used in the GDPR article refers to EU citizens who are the owners of the data collected by the companies.

-Why Cape Cod businesses should be GDPR compliant
+Why your businesses should be GDPR compliant

 Since the GDPR seems to have come to stay, there are a number of underlying advantages that accrue to businesses outside the EU, that complies.
 Some of these are an opportunity to spread business tentacles that target customers from the EU.

 Making your business GDPR compliant would become mandatory as the months go by if you are not intending to restrict your business to only individuals within the non-EU states.
 Thus, asides the risks involved for non-compliant businesses, you also stand the chance of gaining more business grounds.
+Be sure to update your Cape Cod Website to be GDPR compliant.

 Also, since the internet, especially social media, and other online marketing strategies have become very useful tools for marketing a business, a GDPR non-compliant business would not be able to pitch its business services to people from the EU visiting Cape Cod, or conducting business with them.
 So basically, the small business is missing out on sales by not being compliant.